 Recovering from a mole removal procedure in Westlake, OH

 Any residual discomfort following mole removal can generally be managed with over-the-counter analgesics.
 The site may feel tender or itchy for a few days, as it heals.
 If you have stitches, they are removed in about two weeks.
-As with any surgery, there is the possibility of scarring or slight change in skin appearance in the treatment area.
+As with any surgery, there is the possibility of scarring or a slight change in skin appearance in the treatment area.

 What about laser mole removal?

 In some cases, small, flat, benign moles, or pigmented lesions can be removed with the laser.
-However, this is not common practice.
-Since laser energy essentially vaporizes the mole, biopsy cannot be performed on the specimen.
+However, this is not a common practice.
+Since laser energy essentially vaporizes the mole, a biopsy cannot be performed on the specimen.
 Therefore, laser removal of moles is not usually recommended.